spotproxy-project/spotproxy/README.md

 SpotProxy is a cloud-native censorship resistance system that aims to minimize the cost of cloud-hosted proxies by co-opting cloud-native features for circumvention.

 Our current iteration of the project uses cost-effective and high-churn cloud instances to maximize the circumvention utility of cloud-hosted proxies.
-To achieve this, SpotProxy designs a circumvention infrastructure that constantly searches for cheaper VMs and refreshes the fleet for anti-blocking.
+To achieve this, SpotProxy designs a circumvention infrastructure that constantly searches for cheaper VMs and refreshes the fleet for anti-blocking, with negligible downtime from the user's perspective.
 On this front, SpotProxy is currently compatible with Snowflake and Wireguard.

 **We are actively developing the project.
 However, as of now, SpotProxy is not production-ready.**